norhum/reinforcement-learning-from-scratch/README.md

 # Reinforcement Learning From Scratch

-Welcome to the code repository for the "Reinforcement Learning From Scratch" YouTube lecture series!
+Welcome to the code repository for the "Reinforcement Learning From Scratch" lecture series!

 This lecture covers the following key topics and algorithms: